 Please select either of the options

 Step 5: Once you click on the option, it will open the page with a list of available packages.
-Please select the package you want to download, and from the below screenshot you can observe that we are selecting the Plot3D package
+Please select the package you want to download on install into your R work environment.
+From the below screenshot you can observe that we are selecting the Plot3D package

 Step 6: Here, Click on the Plot3D 1.1.tar.gz hyperlink to start downloading the R Package zip file.
 Once you Click on the link, a pop-up window will be opened to save this file.
 Please select the Save File option.